 GOODS MOVEMENT ALLIANCE - CBPA has helped create the Goods Movement Alliance, a new coalition to urge common sense solutions on fixing supply chain issues at all levels of government.
 As California continues to face challenges from overcrowded ports, labor shortages, and traffic congestion, the need for coordinated response from California's leaders in the business community has never been more urgent.
 GMA is committed to driving solutions that will address the short and long-term problems in the goods movement sector.

-THWARTING ORGANIZED RETAIL CRIME - CBPA has long been a leader in protecting private property rights, but recent changes in state law has made protecting your property more difficult than ever.
+THWARTING ORGANIZED RETAIL CRIME - CBPA has long been a leader in protecting private property rights, but recent changes in state law have made protecting your property more difficult than ever.
 Addressing Organized Retail Crime through reform of Prop.
 47 and other laws that will reduce impacts on your properties and tenants is a high priority.
 This year CBPA supported statewide funding for more law enforcement focus on ORC and a number of legislative bills, including one that passes to make reselling of stolen goods online more difficult, with AB 331.
-Unfortunately, AB 2390 which would have created more penalties for thief was stopped in the legislative process.
+Unfortunately, AB 2390 which would have created more penalties for theft was stopped in the legislative process.
 We will continue to fight for proposed legislation in the future legislative sessions.

 BILL TARGETING WAREHOUSES STOPPED – CBPA was instrumental in making the successful case that AB 2840 should be rejected by the Legislature.
 Our industry strongly opposed the bill as it unreasonably targeted one building type, warehouses, effectively limiting development in most urban areas.
 Current law already requires extensive disclosure of information by all project types through regional air quality regulations and the CEQA process.
 This bill sought to layer a set-back rule specifically for warehouses creating a de-facto ban.
 We are pleased the Legislature held this bill in committee.
-California Commercial Real Estate Issues

 CALIFORNIA COMMISSION ON DISABILITY ACCESS VP – Through previous legislation we helped establish the California Commission on Disabled Accessibility that promotes and facilitates disability access compliance.
 CBPA works directly with the Governor’s Office to name our industry representative to this board, which until recently was CBPA board member Doug Wiele.
 Doug was elevated to Vice President of the Commission this year for a second time and has served throughout this year representing your interests.
 CBPA has now nominated Sarahann Shapiro to succeed Doug Wiele.

-TRAUMA KIT DEAL – CBPA worked very hard with legislators to find negotiate a deal on a lingering issue that has come back year after year and found a place that could work for all parties on installation of Trauma Kits in private buildings.
+TRAUMA KIT DEAL – CBPA worked very hard with legislators to negotiate a deal on a lingering issue that has come back year after year and found a place that could work for all parties on installation of Trauma Kits in private buildings.
 After the 6th time this bill was introduced, we were able to remove several areas of concern including a lack of liability protection for building owners and a requirement that building managers train tenants in the use of tourniquets.
-The trauma kit law mirrors the AED laws already in place, also negotiated by CBPA and apply only to new buildings with over 200 occupants.
-STOPPING MANDATED PARKING
+The trauma kit law mirrors the AED laws already in place, also negotiated by CBPA and applies only to new buildings with over 200 occupants.

 COST IN LEASES – AB 2206 attempted to fix the parking cash out program between employers and their employees by mandating that the parking cost be broken out in a lease between said employer and property owner/manager.
 While this would have done little to fix employers reimbursing the employees for parking costs not used, it would have been an incredible burden and horrible precedent on commercial real estate moving forward, as the only reason the legislature has gotten involved in your leases before is for health and safety concerns.
 We are pleased that the language to mandate breaking out the cost of parking in your leases was amended out of the bill.